johnwi1453/webhook-inspector/README.md

 # Webhook Inspector

 Webhook Inspector is a backend-focused developer tool that allows engineers to test and debug webhook integrations by creating temporary public endpoints which log and display incoming HTTP requests.
-Inspired by tools like RequestBin and webhook.site, this project demonstrates backend architecture, infrastructure design, secure session management, and Go proficiency.
+Inspired by tools like RequestBin and webhook.site.

 ---